txthinking/brook/README.md

 - **--tlsfingerprint**="": When server is brook wssserver, select tls fingerprint, value can be: chrome

+- **--token**="": A token represents a user's identity.
+A string encoded in hexadecimal.
+Server needs to have --userAPI enabled.
+Note that: Only supported by the brook GUI(except for OpenWrt) and tun2brook

+- **--udpoverstream**: When server is brook quicserver, UDP over Stream.
+Under normal circumstances, you need this parameter because the max datagram size for QUIC is very small.
+Note: only brook CLI and tun2brook suppport for now

 - **--udpovertcp**: When server is brook server, UDP over TCP

 - **--username, -u**="": Username, when server is socks5 server